 - 20.1.
 Where human volunteers are to be involved in the research, Principal Investigator and Co-Investigator(s) must obtain relevant ethical approval before the project starts. - 20.2.
-Informed consent of every volunteer must be obtained in writing (by email) before their participation in the work commences. - 20.3.
-Research involving individual patient data where the patient's consent will not be obtained is regulated by Section 60 of the Health and Social Care Act 2001 and requires additional procedures which must be adhered to.
+Informed consent of every volunteer must be obtained in writing (by email) before their participation in the work commences.

-- 20.4.
+- 20.3.
+Research involving individual patient data where the patient's consent will not be obtained is regulated by Section 60 of the Health and Social Care Act 2001, subsequently National Health Service (Consequential Provisions) Act 2006 and requires additional procedures which must be adhered to. - 20.4.
 Award holders and Institutions have absolute responsibility for ensuring that investigations being undertaken at any site do not take place without the explicit approval of the appropriate authority in advance. - 20.5.
-Although MDUK is not the Research Sponsor, any serious incident or adverse event arising in the course of a research project must be reported both to MDUK and appropriate ethics committees within 15 days, or sooner according to the appropriate ethics committee guidelines.
+Although MDUK is not the Research Sponsor, any serious incident or serious adverse event (SEA) arising in the course of a research project must be reported to MDUK within 15 days, and statutory rules regarding notification to appropriate ethics committees must be followed.
 The research must be suspended until the ethics committee has reached a conclusion as to whether this research may continue and MDUK must be informed about and kept up to date with the investigation of any such event(s). - 20.6.
 Where studies are carried out in an NHS Trust, the Trust has a duty of care to its patients.
 MDUK does not accept liability for any failure in the Trust's duty of care, or any negligence on the part of its employees.